 SMS, also known as Short Message Service, is used to send text messages to mobile phones.
 Currently, there are over 23 billion text messages sent every day worldwide, with SMS being the most direct way to reach users and customers.
-This widespread usage and proven value has made SMS an effective marketing tool for businesses of all sizes.
+This widespread usage and proven value have made SMS an effective marketing tool for businesses of all sizes.

-|General Marketing||SMS messages are a direct, flexible and efficient way to communicate upcoming deals, favorable sales, and current or anticipated products to your customers.|
+|General Marketing||SMS messages are a direct, flexible, and efficient way to communicate upcoming deals, favorable sales, and current or anticipated products to your customers.|

 |Reminders||SMS messages can be effective in notifying users who have set an appointment for a service.
-For example, sending an SMS message reminding a customer the day before a doctor’s appointment will help minimize missed appointments, saving both you and your users time and money.|
+For example, sending an SMS message reminding a customer the day before a doctor’s appointment will help minimize missed appointments, saving both you and your customers time and money.|

 |Transactional Messages||SMS messages are an efficient way to send out transactional notifications such as order confirmations and shipping information, providing them all the information they need in one convenient place.
-Note that there exists legal guidelines that must be adhered when sending Transactional Messages.
-If you are unsure please reach out to your internal legal team.|
+Note that legal guidelines exist that must be adhered to when sending Transactional Messages.
+If you are unsure of these guidelines, reach out to your internal legal team.|

-Terms to Know
+Terms to know

-- Short Code: A 5 to 6-digit code, that’s shorter than a full phone number.
+- Short code: A 5 to 6-digit code, that’s shorter than a full phone number.
 This code is used to address and send SMS messages.

-- Long Codes: A 10-digit code that is used to address SMS messages.
+- Long codes: A 10-digit code that is used to address SMS messages.
 Most average phone numbers are considered long codes (e.g 123-456-7891).
 These codes are used to address and send SMS messages.

-- Subscription Group: A Subscription Group is a collection of sending phone numbers (i.e. short codes, long codes, and/or alphanumeric sender IDs) that are used for a specific type of messaging purpose.
+- Subscription group: A Subscription Group is a collection of sending phone numbers (i.e., short codes, long codes, and/or alphanumeric sender IDs) that are used for a specific type of messaging purpose.
 For example, if a brand has plans to send both transactional and promotional SMS messaging, two Subscription Groups with separate pools of sending phone numbers will need to be set up within your Braze dashboard.

-- Common SMS Campaign Metrics:
+- Common SMS campaign metrics:

 Sent to Carrier,